uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 npx gulp init
 ```

 This command will add all the USWDS assets to the directories you set, add a project Sass entry point, and compile USWDS into CSS.
-You want to add this CSS file to the `<head>` of your project HTML.
+Add this CSS file to the `<head>` of your project HTML.

 ## Step 6: Verify successful installation